bailey-lab/miptools_analysis_no_jupyter/README.md

  - check_run_stats: checks which samples and mips worked and at what levels
  - variant_calling: calls variants and generates output tables

+Currently the first part (check_run_stats) needs to be run before the second part (variant_calling) can be run, and the output folder of check_run_stats needs to match the output folder of variant_calling.

 ## Installation

  - Install conda: https://github.com/conda-forge/miniforge#unix-like-platforms-mac-os--linux.